stevegrunwell/technical-debt/slides.md

     * Version 2 is live, but nobody removed v1 after launch
     * Code that's outlived its usefulness: One-time migration scripts, COVID-19 promos, etc.
 * Thanks to version control, dead code's never truly gone (but it doesn't need to be cluttering up your repo)
+* Leverage static code analysis, IDE capabilities, logging, and/or observability tools to see if a block of code is truly dead

 ---